 • Use your creative thinking skills

-We also run monthly sessions on the last Sunday between September and March.
+We also run monthly sessions on the last Sunday between September and March (although not in December).

 These take place from 1-4pm at Manchester Art Gallery.
 The sessions are stand alone so if you can pick and choose.